binaryage/dirac/readme.md

 Dirac is a [Chrome DevTools](https://developer.chrome.com/devtools) fork with extra features to aid development in ClojureScript.

 Dirac project maintains [a set of patches](https://github.com/binaryage/dirac/tree/devtools-diff) rolling on top of official DevTools.
-That means you don't lose any functionality, you just add a ClojureScript support on top.
+That means you don't lose any functionality, you just add ClojureScript support on top.
-Additionally we provide [a Chrome Extension](https://chrome.google.com/webstore/detail/dirac-devtools/kbkdngfljkchidcjpnfcgcokkbhlkogi) which packages this alternative DevTools version and hosts it within Chrome for convenient access.
+Additionally we provide [a Chrome Extension](https://chrome.google.com/webstore/detail/dirac-devtools/kbkdngfljkchidcjpnfcgcokkbhlkogi) which packages this enhanced DevTools version and hosts it within Chrome for convenient access.
-Dirac enhancements can be just a keystroke away from your beloved ClojureScript app.
+Dirac DevTools can be just a keystroke away from your ClojureScript app.

 #### Added features